ikenwaa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## Task 13.
 Floats
 This script will print a number with two decimal places followed by a new line when run.

+## Task 14.
+Decimal to Hexadecimal
+This script will convert a number from base 10 to base 16 when run.

+## Task 15.
+Everyone is a proponent of strong encryption
+This script will encode and decode text using the rot13 ecryption assuming ASCII.

+## Task 16.
+The eggs of the brood need to be an odd number
+This script prints every other line from the input, starting with the first line.

+## Task 17.
+I'm an instant star.
+Just add water and stir.
+This script adds the two numbers stored in the environment variables `WATER` and `STIR` and prints the result.
+	* `WATER` is in base `water`
+	* `STIR` is in base `stir.`
+	* Result will be in base `bestchol`